 What are the downsides to repaying your home loan early?

-On the other hand, repaying your home loan earlier than anticipated can pose a few disadvantages.
+On the other hand, repaying your home loan earlier than anticipated can pose a few disadvantages like having to pay to discharge fees.
 For instance, if you’re directing your earnings towards early home loan repayment, you reduce your potential retirement savings or potentially miss out on other investment opportunities.

 Plus, if you repay more than you can afford, you could be depleting already-insufficient cash reserves.

 How much do you save by paying off your loan early?